kumajelly/nihongo-o-benkyou-shimasu/README.md

 ## **Future Enhancements**

+- AI Text to Speech for translations for (input) listening practice.
 - Expanding vocabulary insights with advanced grammar analysis.
 - Adding support for higher JLPT levels as proficiency improves.
 - Incorporating writing feedback into the summaries to refine grammar and style.